merkatorgis/docker4gis/templates/qgis/README.md

 1. Click the Save button and close the Options dialog.

-Then, when adding a new map layer with a file source, choose the `QGIS Server (Basic)` authentication configuration fromhe drop down list.
+Then, when adding a new map layer with a file source, choose the `QGIS Server (Basic)` authentication configuration from the drop down list.